What to expect on the big day!

-These contractions tend to come in the afternoon or nighttime and are more common when women have been very busy during the day.
+These contractions tend to intrude in the afternoon or nighttime and are more common after a busy day.

-Most pregnancies last 37-42 weeks, according to the March of Dimes.
+Most pregnancies last 37 to 42 weeks, according to the March of Dimes.
 Real labor contractions come regularly, tend to move from the back to the lower abdomen, and can last for as long as a minute.
-Over time, they get stronger and closer together.
+Over time, they become stronger and closer together.

 - You feel the baby lower in your belly.